 NOTE: As with the other 90-minute Six Million Dollar Man telefilms (Wine, War, and Women and Solid Gold Kidnapping), the syndicated version of The Six Million Dollar Man pads the running time out to two hours by recycling badly-dubbed stock footage.
 This makes portions of the film incomprehensible, so watch the original 90-minute (which is roughly 73-minutes without commercials) on the DVD set.

-Bottom Line: The telefilm that later inspired one of the most popular and iconic television shows of the seventies, The Six Million Dollar Man is different from the weekly series that it eventually spawned.
-However, it is equally enjoyable and interesting darker than the proper series and will highly appeal to fans of ‘70s telefilms.
+Bottom Line: The telefilm that later inspired one of the most popular and iconic television shows of all-time, The Six Million Dollar Man is different from the weekly series that it eventually spawned.
+It is actually much darker and more interesting than the more upbeat proper series that followed but will still highly appeal to fans of the weekly series as well as those of ‘70s telefilms in general.